samarth-robo/blog/_posts/2020-09-28-vnc_multiuser.md

 SSH has its own new virtual terminal, so you will have to run this from your real X session i.e. while physically present in front of your computer.
 When you want to connect to VNC, change the current virtual terminal to yours using `sudo chvt <your virtual terminal number>` (this does work over SSH!).

-Because of this virtual terminal issue. multiple users will not be able to access their VNC connections simultaneously.
+Because of this virtual terminal issue, multiple users will not be able to access their VNC connections simultaneously.